Gasoline direct injection: 1939–1995

-1997-present
+1997–present

-The 1996 Japanese-market Mitsubishi Galant was the first mass-produced car to use a GDI engine, when a GDI version of the Mitsubishi 4G93 inline-four engine was introduced.
+In mid-1996 the Japanese-market Mitsubishi Galant received a GDI version of the Mitsubishi 4G93 inline-four engine.
 It was subsequently brought to Europe in 1997 in the Carisma.
-It also developed the first six-cylinder GDI engine, the Mitsubishi 6G74 V6 engine, in 1997.
+It also developed the second six-cylinder GDI engine (the first was the M198 engine introduced in the Mercedes-Benz 300 SL in 1954), the Mitsubishi 6G74 V6 engine, in 1997.
 Mitsubishi applied this technology widely, producing over one million GDI engines in four families by 2001.
 Although in use for many years, on 11 September 2001 MMC claimed a trademark for the acronym 'GDI'.
 Several other Japanese and European manufacturers introduced GDI engines in the following years.
 The Mitsubishi GDI technology was also licensed by Peugeot, Citroën, Hyundai, Volvo and Volkswagen.

-The 2005 Toyota 2GR-FSE V6 engine was the first to combines both direct and indirect injection.
-The system (called "D4-S") uses two fuel injectors per cylinder: a traditional manifold fuel injector (low pressure) and a direct fuel injector (high-pressure) and is used in most Toyota engines.
+The 2005 Toyota 2GR-FSE V6 engine was the first to combine both direct and indirect injection.
+The system (called "D-4S") uses two fuel injectors per cylinder: a traditional manifold fuel injector (low pressure) and a direct fuel injector (high-pressure) and is used in most Toyota engines.

 In Formula One racing, direct injection was made compulsory for the 2014 season, with regulation 5.10.2 stating: "There may only be one direct injector per cylinder and no injectors are permitted upstream of the intake valves or downstream of the exhaust valves."